-4.4.2 Placing the implant
+5.4.3 Placing the implant

-Step 1 - Insert the implant
+Step 1 - Place implant into the implant bed

-Always insert the implant to the correct depth.
+Always insert the implant clockwise to the correct depth.
 The implant is designed to have the implant shoulder sit 1.8 mm above the crestal bone.
 When using the handpiece, turn it clockwise with the recommended speed of 15 rpm.
+An insertion torque of 35 Ncm is recommended.
+If 35 Ncm are achieved before the implant has reached its final position, make sure the implant bed preparation is correct to avoid bone overcompression.